will-huynh/process_controller/README.md

 # process_controller
 This Python module spawns new processes for other Python modules and controls those processes.
 Control includes job and queue handling, communication of results, and cleanup.
-The Python _multiprocessing_ module is primarily used, with the _subprocess_ package used for an optional test logger.
+The Python _multiprocessing_ package is primarily used, with the _subprocess_ package used for an optional test logger.

 ## Compatibility
 The module was tested using Windows and Ubuntu (Debian/Linux).
 Unix compatibility is not guaranteed.